Oxford-Centre-for-Global-Epilepsy/AGENDA-Headset-Algorithm/ml_tflm/training/description.md

 - **cast_prediction.py**: this script contains casters that interprets the output of model (often logits) into classification labels
 - **train_utils.py**: this script contains utility functions that assists the training scripts

+## configs

+*For more information regarding configurations, please refer to the documentation within folder "/configs"*